clarkkev/attention-analysis/README.md

 attention maps to disk.
 The input data should be a [JSON](https://www.json.org/) file containing a list of dicts, each one corresponding to a single example to be passed in to BERT.
-Each dict must contain one of the following fields:
+Each dict must contain exactly one of the following fields:
 * `"text"`: A string.
 * `"words"`: A list of strings.
 Needed if you want word-level rather than token-level attention.